detoasty3/quadsfinder/README.md

-# QuadsFinder: Finds Maximum Quads Layout (2024 Polymath Jr REU)
+# QuadsFinder: Finds Maximum Quads Layout

 This is a computer program in C++ that finds q(k,d) through a brute-force algorithm and through a recursive sequence (that is still conjectured).
+This project was created in part due to the **2024 Polymath Jr REU**, under the mentorship of Dr. Timothy Goldberg and Dr. Lauren Rose.

 To run (assuming g++ exists):